uutils/coreutils/src/uu/stdbuf/stdbuf.md

 stdbuf [OPTION]...
 COMMAND
 ```

-Run COMMAND, with modified buffering operations for its standard streams.
+Run `COMMAND`, with modified buffering operations for its standard streams.

 Mandatory arguments to long options are mandatory for short options too.